What Does it Take to Be a Financial Examiner?

 - Auditing software

-What education is needed to be a Financial Examiner?
+What education or degrees do I need to become a Financial Examiner?

 How many years of work experience do I need?